gortok/lwidn-newsletter/ep2.md

 ### Nick Craver talks Attacks on Stack Overflow.

-Stack Overflow, the largest* (that gets press) site built on ASP.NET MVC (and soon .NET Core), gets a lot of attacks against as a top 40 site on the internet.
+Stack Overflow, the largest (that gets developer press and isn't Microsoft owned) site built on ASP.NET MVC (and soon .NET Core), gets a lot of attacks against it as a "top 50" (according to Wikipedia) site on the internet.
 Nick Craver, their architectural lead; goes deep into the sorts of attacks that happen. https://www.youtube.com/watch?v=K6NECAZhJG4 This is a good watch.
 Watch it.

 ### Performance Improvements in .NET 5